Set Up the Database Connection

 To proceed with this lesson, the DBUpdater tool must be installed at the target workstation or server.
 Create a DBUpdater folder for this tool.
 For instance, it can be C:\Program Files\DBUpdater.
 Copy the following files from the Developer Workstation to the newly created folder.

-If you are deploying an ASP.NET application to remote hosting, you cannot run the DBUpdater tool at the Web Server.
-In this instance, you should perform the remaining steps described in this lesson with local copies of the DBUpdater tool and the ASP.NET application to be deployed.
+If you are deploying an ASP.NET Web Forms application to remote hosting, you cannot run the DBUpdater tool at the Web Server.
+In this instance, you should perform the remaining steps described in this lesson with local copies of the DBUpdater tool and the ASP.NET Web Forms application to be deployed.

 If the host’s Database Server does not allow remote connections, you should also use a local Database Server.
 In this instance, after completing this lesson, restore a backup of the application database to a host’s Database Server.